 In February 2015, The Jockey Club Information Systems Inc. purchased a majority ownership interest in BloodHorse magazine from the Thoroughbred Owners and Breeders Association.

-Factual data about the Thoroughbred industry, detailed information about industry initiatives and profiles of The Jockey Club and its affiliated companies are available in the Resources, Advocacy/Promotion and Companies sections of this website.
+Factual data about the Thoroughbred industry, detailed information about industry initiatives and profiles of The Jockey Club and its affiliated companies are available in the Resources and Supported Initiatives sections of this website.

 Additional information can also be obtained by contacting The Jockey Club’s Communications Department.